Introduction to CENSO

 Screening

 After prescreening the ensemble in the first step, this step is supposed to further improve on the ranking quality by increasing the quality of the utilized DFT method.
 Also, in this step one may choose to include thermal contributions to the free enthalpy by activating evaluate_rrho, which will lead to CENSO using xtb to calculate single-point Hessians.
 This will also include solvation if the user chose to do so.
-The threshold for this step should be lower than before (up to 7.5 kcal/mol) to account for the decreasing uncertainty due to improvements in the ranking method.
-CENSO will increase the threshold by up to 1 kcal/mol, proportional to the (exponential of the) standard deviation of the thermal contributions.
-The solvation contributions will be calculated using DFT, if required explicitly, though explicitly calculating the solvation contribution will double the computational effort due to two required single-point calculations.
+The threshold for this step should be lower than before to account for the decreasing uncertainty due to improvements in the ranking method.
+CENSO will increase the threshold by up to 1 kcal/mol, depending on the standard deviation of the thermal contributions.
+The solvation contributions will be calculated using DFT.
+If you explicitly need the values of the solvation free enthalpy, you need to set gsolv_included to False.

 Optimization

 To further improve the ranking, the geometries of the conformers in this step will be optimized using DFT gradients.
 For this, the xtb optimizer will be used as driver.
 Solvation effects will be included implicitly.
 Furthermore, thermal contributions will be included for the ranking if evaluate_rrho is set to True.
 One can also utilize a macrocycle optimizer in CENSO (set macrocycle to True).
 This will run a number (optcycles) of geometry optimization steps (microcycles) for every macrocycle and update the ensemble every macrocycle.
 The single-point Hessian evaluation using xtb will take place once after at least 6 microcycles and once after finishing the last macrocycle.
-The energy threshold for this step is based on a minimum threshold (threshold) and TODO This threshold will be applied once the gradient norm of a conformer is below a specified threshold (gradthr) for all the microcycles in the current macrocycle.
+The energy threshold will be applied once the gradient norm of a conformer is below a specified threshold (gradthr) for all the microcycles in the current macrocycle.

 Refinement